aymara-ai/aymara-sdk/README.md

 Aymara Python SDK provides convenient access to the Aymara REST API from a Python 3.7+ application.
 The SDK includes [type definitions](https://github.com/aymara-ai/aymara-ai/blob/main/aymara_sdk/types/types.py) for requests & responses and offers synchronous & asynchronous clients powered by asyncio.

-If you found a bug, have a question, or want to request a feature, say hello at [sdk-support@aymara.ai](mailto:sdk-support@aymara.ai) or [open an issue](https://github.com/aymara-ai/aymara-ai/issues/new) on our GitHub repo.
+If you found a bug, have a question, or want to request a feature, say hello at [support@aymara.ai](mailto:support@aymara.ai) or [open an issue](https://github.com/aymara-ai/aymara-ai/issues/new) on our GitHub repo.

 <!-- sphinx-ignore-start -->

 ## Documentation

-[docs.aymara.ai](http://docs.aymara.ai/) has our full library API.
+[docs.aymara.ai/sdk_reference](https://docs.aymara.ai/sdk_reference.html) has our full library API.

 <!-- sphinx-ignore-end -->